laradfs/folderlist-tool/README.md

 *If you wish to save the output of the -list option to a text file, you can append “>" followed by a path and filename

+A short video demonstration is available at https://mediaspace.umn.edu/media/t/1_qfcpa2w3#